- Movie Reviews

 There is some mild coarse language in this movie, including:

 Goosebumps 2: Haunted Halloween is a funny horror flick for tweens and teens that achieves the balance between genuinely scary moments and comic relief.
 For younger children who are particularly sensitive, some of the imagery and characters may be a little too scary, so parents should consider this before viewing.
-It is not recommended for under eights and parental guidance is recommended for the 8 to 12 year old group.
+It is not suitable for under eights and parental guidance is recommended for the 8 to 12 year old group.
 Otherwise, the film could be a great introduction to the horror genre, with plenty of thrills.

 The main messages from this movie are that you can face your fears and that team work is important.